physicsnamyc-source/2025RnE_TARS_improvement/README.md

 # 2025RnE_TARS_improvement
-Making the Tars to overcome the table
+Making the Tars to overcome 50 cm obstacle